dmitrykos/stk/README.md

 ---

-## Tested Boards
+## Test Boards

-STK has been tested on the following boards:
+STK has been tested on the following development boards:

 * STM STM32F0DISCOVERY (Cortex-M0)
 * STM NUCLEO-F103RB (Cortex-M3)